Thank you for signing up to . You will receive a verification email shortly.

 But first, before any question can be asked, Backbench MPs wishing to ask a question must enter their names on the Order Paper.
 The names of entrants are then shuffled in a ballot to produce a random order in which they will be called by the Speaker.

 The Speaker will then call on MPs to put their questions, usually in an alternating fashion: one MP from the government benches is followed by one from the opposition benches.

 MPs who are not selected may be chosen to ask a supplementary question if they "catch the eye" of the Speaker, which is done by standing and sitting immediately before the prime minister gives an answer.

-The first formal question on the Order Paper, posed by simply saying “Number one, Mr. Speaker”, is usually to ask the Prime Minister “if he will list his engagements for the day”.
-The Prime Minister usually replies, “This morning I had meetings with ministerial colleagues and others.
-In addition to my duties in this House, I shall have further such meetings later today.”
+The first formal question on the Order Paper, posed by simply saying "Number one, Mr. Speaker", is usually to ask the Prime Minister "if she will list her engagements for the day".
+The Prime Minister usually replies, "This morning I had meetings with ministerial colleagues and others.
+In addition to my duties in this House, I shall have further such meetings later today."